10 ultra-productivity habits from Hollywood’s busiest Muslim actor

 “Ideally, 10 p.m., but in reality it’s closer to midnight.”

-For more on Riz Ahmed and his work to increase Muslim representation in film, read Fast Company‘s Winter issue cover story, here.
+Read more about Riz Ahmed’s productivity secrets, particularly how he copes with insomnia, and check out the Fast Company winter cover story about how Riz Ahmed is working to increase Muslim representation in film.
 Also, check out the Secrets of some of 2021’s Most Productive People.